 At some not-so-magic number of adoptions, an idea begins to take off.
-So maybe your city employees or neighborhood association officers can all commit to using transit.
-All week.
+So maybe your city employees or neighborhood association officers can all commit to using transit for a week.
 Then on Friday you can have a party and share your experiences.
 Transit not only is a good idea, but also can be a source of new stress-free living and pleasure, if you get creative.

-• Reduced or steady demand postpones the need for extremely costly investment in new energy generation facilities at the local or regional level, thereby keeping costs for residential, business, and industrial customers lower and adding to the attractiveness of the community to investors
+• Reduced or steady demand postpones the need for extremely costly investment in new energy generation facilities at the local or regional level, thereby keeping utility bills for residential, business, and industrial customers lower and adding to the attractiveness of the community to investors.

-• To the extent energy is generated locally, air pollution or costly controls to reduce that pollution to an acceptable level, are reduced, and the potential for that rare nuclear accident is reduced.
+• To the extent energy is generated locally, air pollution or costly controls to reduce that pollution to an acceptable level are reduced.

 • As the Middle East, Africa, and the U.S. demonstrate, petroleum can generate enormous wealth for a few people, while leaving consumers of petroleum vulnerable to cost fluctuations in global markets.
 In the U.S., recent research has shown that foreclosures have increased when gasoline prices increased, and decreased when prices tapered off.

-Communities whose land area would be reduced by global warming, if the apparent trend continues, should be especially motivated to reduce energy usage.
+Communities whose land area would be reduced by rising sea level as a consequence of global warming should be especially motivated to reduce energy usage.
 Concrete examples of rises in sea levels could be effective communication devices to convince people in such communities to live in a more compact urban form and turn off the lights.

-Another talking point is that the fact that a quarter of all automobile trips are trips that could be within walking distance has contributed to lack of physical fitness and possibly to obesity, certainly public health issues and societal health care cost issues of significant proportion.
+Another talking point for some communities is that a quarter of all automobile trips are trips that could be within walking distance.
+This has contributed to lack of physical fitness and quite possibly to obesity, certainly public health issues and significant societal health care costs.

 You'll find it to be very gratifying work, especially if you employ some measurement techniques that can make the savings visual for your residents.